-Deferment of Admission: An applicant who is offered admission may defer acceptance of that seat no more than one calendar year, and must communicate the deferment to the program director by May 1 in order to be eligible to hold a seat in the subsequent admission cycle.
+Deferment of Admission:

+An applicant who is admitted may request to defer acceptance of that seat no more than one calendar year by submitting the request in writing to the program director.
+The program director will review the request to defer and communicate approval (pending available seats) and revised due dates in writing to the applicant.